Bryansk Oblast: History

 The 17th and 18th centuries saw a period of significant regional economic development.
 The industrial revolution began in the 18th century, particularly in the eastern part of Bryansk; due to its reserves of sand Bryansk saw the growth of the glass industry.

 On April 1, 1920, Bryansk Oblast was established but on October 1, 1929 it was incorporated into the Western Oblast.
 On September 27, 1937, the Central Executive Committee of the Soviet Union decided to abolish the Western Krai, dividing it into Smolensk and Oryol Oblasts.
 The current territory of Bryansk Oblast became a part of Oryol Oblast.

 In August–October 1941 Axis troops took over the region.
 From the first days of occupation, the struggle against the invaders took on the character of a popular movement.
 In the Bryansk area about 60,000 guerrillas from the guerrilla units of Sydir Kovpak, Oleksiy Fedorov and Alexander Saburov operated.
 The fighting resulted in the destruction and burning of many towns and villages, affecting some 111,000 homes and many important industrial enterprises.
 After the Red Army liberated the area (August–September 1943), extensive restoration work commenced.

 A decree of the Presidium of the Supreme Soviet of the USSR established the modern Bryansk Oblast on July 5, 1944.
 On 4 July 1997, Bryansk, alongside Chelyabinsk, Magadan, Saratov, and Vologda, signed a power-sharing agreement with the government of Russia, granting it autonomy.
 The power-sharing would be abolished on 9 August 2002.

-On 2 March 2023, at around 11:30 MSK, a unit part of the International Legion of Territorial Defence of Ukraine called "Russian Volunteer Corps" made from Russian Neo-Nazi volunteers who came to Ukraine to fight for the Azov Regiment and other units in 2014. attacked Lyubechane and Sushany.
-Ukraine called the attack a provocation.
+On 2 March 2023, the villages of Lyubechane and Sushany were attacked by pro-Ukrainian forces during the Russo-Ukrainian War.